bbc/rd-ansible-influx-db/README.md

 rd-ansible-influx-db
 =========

-This module installs influxdb and allows you to specify a default user and password
+This role installs influxdb and optional kapacitor and allows you to specify a default user and password

 Requirements
 ------------